CarsonBradshaw/USU-Events/README.md

 ## From the User's Perspective

 #### 1. Sign In
+With support for Google and Facebook sign-in built in, users don't have to worry about remembering a username and password.
+Anonymous login and phone number authentication are in the pipeline based off of Google's Firebase Authentication system.
 #### 2. Subscribe to Specific Channels or General Topics
+Choose exactly which channels or topics you want to receive notifications for.
+Interested only in the College of Engineering events or Hackathons?
+Great!
+Subscribe to exactly what you want.
 #### 3. Setup Notification Period
+Now that you've chosen what you want to be notified of, now you can choose when exactly you'd like to be notified.
 #### 4. Stay Up to Date Without Ever Laying Another Finger
+Manage subsciptions or view all upcoming events at anytime.
+Get notified without ever having to look again.

 <br/>